Registration Now Open! – 3rd Tourism Research Network PhD/ECR Symposium 2018

 - Meet and network with other PhD students, ECRs and established academics

-We will have an exciting and engaging line‐up of speakers to lead the workshops – keep an eye out for updates and announcements!
+We have an exciting and engaging line‐up of speakers to lead the workshops – information can be found here.

 The activities for this symposium are designed to ensure that each day is as interactive and informative as possible for all attendees.
 The main sessions on the day will be:

 Experienced academics will give a short presentation followed by break‐out small group discussions and the opportunity for attendees to ask questions leading to an interactive discussion on a range of issues.

 There will be four workshops over the course of the 2 days on the following topics:

 - The PhD Journey: hacking your travel through the academy

 - How to get published and keep publishing